-To curb these pains caused by post-surgery pain and/or illnesses, doctors prescribe opioids.
-Opioids have been very successful, when taken as prescribed, in treating pain and allowing people to function normally in their everyday lives.
-But, unfortunately, there has also been prescription opioid abuse and overdoses that is plaguing our country.
+To curb these pains caused by post-surgery pain and illnesses, doctors prescribe opioids.
+Opioids have been very successful in treating pain and allowing people to function normally in their everyday lives.
+But, unfortunately, there has also been prescription opioid abuse and overdoses that are plaguing our country.

-Opiates are among the most addictive substances in the U.S. So many people are being prescribed painkillers, whether it be for acute pain or chronic pain, and end up having addiction by the time they are done with their prescription.
-The main drug found in most prescription painkillers, such as OxyContin and Percocet, is an opioid called Oxycodone.
-According to the Centers for Disease Control and Prevention (CDC), 46 people die every day from overdoses involving prescription opioids.
-In 2017, prescription opioids continue to contribute to the epidemic in the U.S. – they were involved in more than 35% of all opioid overdose deaths.
+Opiates are among the most addictive substances in the U.S. Many people are being prescribed painkillers, whether it be for acute pain or chronic pain, and end up having addiction by the time they are done with their prescription.
+The primary drug found in most prescription painkillers, such as OxyContin and Percocet, is an opioid called Oxycodone.
+According to the Centers for Disease Control and Prevention (CDC), 46 people die from overdoses involving prescription opioids every day.
+In 2017, prescription opioids continued to contribute to the epidemic in the U.S. – they were involved in more than 35% of all opioid overdose deaths.

 What is Percocet?

-When you hear about opioid overdoses you assume it is because of an illicit drug, such as heroin or fentanyl, but it is just as easy to overdose on prescription opioids.
+When you hear about opioid overdoses, you assume it is because of an illicit drug, heroin, or fentanyl.
+Still, it is just as easy to overdose on prescription opioids.
 Percocet is one of the most frequently prescribed narcotic painkillers.
 Percocet is a combination of two painkillers: the opioid oxycodone and acetaminophen.
-The most common Percocet pill contains 5 mg of oxycodone and 325 mg of acetaminophen, but can also come in other doses.
-A doctor usually prescribes it after surgery, a tooth removal or any pain-induced injury.
-Doctors prescribe the medication for a short period of time until the pain lessens.
-While the majority of patients have no problem taking the medication, there is a risk for misuse and risk of overdose whether by accident or on purpose.
+The most common Percocet pill contains 5 mg of oxycodone and 325 mg of acetaminophen but can also come in other doses.
+A doctor usually prescribes it after surgery, a tooth removal, or any pain-induced injury.
+Doctors prescribe the medication for a short period until the pain lessens.
+While most patients have no problem taking the drug, there is a risk for misuse and risk of overdose, whether by accident or on purpose.

 Percocet Detox Process